Wall Street Analyst Downgrade Freeport-McMoRan Inc. [FCX]. What else is Wall St. saying

 FCX stock trade performance evaluation

-Freeport-McMoRan Inc. [FCX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.93.
-With this latest performance, FCX shares dropped by -5.45% in over the last four-week period, additionally sinking by -40.02% over the last 6 months – not to mention a drop of -15.13% in the past year of trading.
+Freeport-McMoRan Inc. [FCX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.28.
+With this latest performance, FCX shares dropped by -6.94% in over the last four-week period, additionally sinking by -43.50% over the last 6 months – not to mention a drop of -24.91% in the past year of trading.

 Freeport-McMoRan Inc. [FCX]: An insightful look at the core fundamentals